2600hz/kazoo/applications/konami/doc/transfer.md

 #### Cancel a transfer

-Suppose Mary is taking too long to answer her phone or does not want to talk to Bob.
-Alice can use the Konami [*resume*](./resume.md) code to be reconnected to Bob, stopping the call to Mary immediately.
-For example, while Mary's phone is ringing Alice can dial `*22`.
+Suppose Carol is taking too long to answer her phone or does not want to talk to Bob.
+She can configure her *transfer* metaflow to listen for a DTMF sequence (called `takeback_dtmf`) to immediately reconnect her with Bob and cancel the call to Carol.
+The `takeback_dtmf` defaults to `*1` unless overridden in the data portion of the metaflow.

 ### API Transfer